PhongLe7de/sw1-reflection-journals/week4.md

 ### Next Steps:

-[Outline your goals and intentions for the upcoming week, including specific areas you want to focus on.]
+  - Begin preparing for the Sprint 2 presentation.

 <!-- Links -->